gustafe/aoc2022/README.md

 I use Perl for all the solutions.

-Most assume the input data is in a file called `input.txt` in the same directory as the file.
+Most assume the input data is in a file called \`input.txt\` in the same directory as the file.

 ## Solution comments in reverse order

+Running score: 23 / 26

 ### Day 13: Distress Signal